kattisA/dev-portfolio/README.md

 # Portfolio for Katarina Lejonlid

-An app highlighting skills and competences.
+An application highlighting skills and competences in a portfolio style

 ## Description